 Free trade agreements on the horizon

+The country’s government is, however, aggressively seeking a higher level of connectivity with the region.
 The Australia-Chile FTA is a great model for future trade deals with Latin America.
 The FTA reduces barriers to exporting and importing, as well as investment.
 Over 200 Australian-owned businesses operate in Chile since the FTA came into force.

-Despite being signed in February 2018, the Peru-Australia Free Trade Agreement (PAFTA) is still to come into force.
-Once in force, Australian businesses will be able to enjoy greater transparency and consistency when operating in Peru.
-PAFTA aims to eliminate tariffs on 99 per cent of Australian exports within the next five years.
+PAFTA aims to eliminate tariffs on 99 per cent of Australian exports over the first five years.
 Reduced trade barriers to such a high extent will make Peru a key future export destination for Australia.
 Currently, there are over 90 Australian companies operating in Peru.
 This FTA sets to boost cooperation and trade even further between the two sturdy economies.

 Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)